-BY TOM KIRVAN Legal News
+Legal News

-or a woman with a decidedly upbeat out-look on life, attorney Harriet Rotter was at an uncharacteristically low point in the fall of 2014, mourning the death of her longtime legal confidant.
+For a woman with a decidedly upbeat outlook on life, attorney Harriet Rotter was at an uncharacteristically low point in the fall of 2014, mourning the death of her longtime legal confidant.

 "I was a wreck - a complete and total wreck," she admitted.

-Gone treateristic she admitted she admitted are completed init local writek legal colleague Marvin Shwedel, who shared a law office with Rotter and died within weeks of contracting an infection from a routine dental procedure.
-"We used to joke that he was my 'day hus-band' for more than 35 years," said Rotter of Shwedel, a former prosecuting attorney who developed a successful law practice based in Franklin.
+Gone, tragically and unexpectedly, was her legal colleague Marvin Shwedel, who shared a law office with Rotter and died within weeks of contracting an infection from a routine dental procedure.

+"We used to joke that he was my 'day husband' for more than 35 years," said Rotter of Shwedel, a former prosecuting attorney who developed a successful law practice based in Franklin.
 "He was a mentor and a role model for countless attorneys, and he was just a joy to be around."

-countless attorneys, and he was just a joy to us around."
-As Rotter grappled with the sudden loss, she began steps to close down her busy family law practice when ironically "family" intervend.
-Then ricee, Nancy Stone, after spending more than 20 years in commercial litigation ovck with Howard & Howard, coincidentally was making plans to strike out on her own, changing her legal direction into the field of family law.
-She hoped to find a parter for the new legal venture - and attract one she did.
-"Here I was on the verge of retiring and up comes my niece with a plan to become law parter comes my niece with a plan to become law part-ners," Rotter related.
-"It was a turn of events that I didn't see coming, but for now retirement will have to wait.'
+As Rotter grappled with the sudden loss, she began steps to close down her busy family law practice when ironically "family" intervened.

+Her niece, Nancy Stone, after spending more than 20 years in commercial litigation work with Howard & Howard, coincidentally was making plans to strike out on her own, changing her legal direction into the field of family law.
+She hoped to find a partner for the new legal venture - and attract one she did.

+"Here I was on the verge of retiring and up comes my niece with a plan to become law partners," Rotter related.
+"It was a turn of events that I didn't see coming, but for now retirement will have to wait."

-For how long, Rotter isn't sure, but the weight of the caseload at the new Rotter & Stone law
+For how long, Rotter isn't sure, but the weight of the caseload at the new Rotter & Stone law firm in the quaint village of Franklin says it could be years down the road.

-For how long.
-Rotter isn't sure, but the weight of the caseload at the new Rotter & Stone law form in the quaint village of Franklin says it could be years down the road.
-After several years in public service with the Oakland County Prosecutor's Office in the mid-70s, Rotter quickly established herself as one of the "go-to" family law attorneys in Metro Detroit, representing a host of high profile clients that included those from the political, business, and entertainment worlds.
-She has rep-sonalities caught in the marital crossfire.
-In a 1994 "Detroit Monthy" feature on the fives among the magazine's list of the "10 Divore Law samong the magazine's list of the "10 Divore Law samong the magazine's list of the "10 Divore Law samong the state (especially in Republican cir-les).
-Known for her tendency to talk a blue word by some to be one of the most influential ownen in the state (especially in Republican cir-les).
-Known for her tendency to talk a blue furtak - some colleagues refer to her as "The Monthy"- Rotter is regarded as a caring advocate, hem ay be more widely known among TV viewers because of her frequent guest appear-ances on WXZV-TV's 'Company."
+After several years in public service with the Oakland County Prosecutor's Office in the mid-'70s, Rotter quickly established herself as one of the "go-to" family law attorneys in Metro Detroit, representing a host of high profile clients that included those from the political, business, and entertainment worlds.
+She has represented the likes of Joey Nederlander, of theater and show biz fame, in his divorce, along with a host of sports stars, TV anchors, and media personalities caught in the marital crossfire.

+In a 1994 "Detroit Monthly" feature on the finer legal points of domestic break-ups, Rotter was among the magazine's list of the "10 Divorce Lawyers You'd Want in Your Corner."
+In its capsule summary of Rotter, the magazine said this:

+"This former assistant prosecuting attorney - and history and political science teacher - is considered by some to be one of the most influential women in the state (especially in Republican circles).
+Known for her tendency to talk a blue streak - some colleagues refer to her as 'The Mouth' - Rotter is regarded as a caring advocate.
+She may be more widely known among TV viewers because of her frequent guest appearances on WXYZ-TV's 'Company."

-Rotter said that her legal star began to rise soon after she made an appearance on a talk show featuring the well-known TV anchor and newscaster Bill Bonds.
+Rotter said that her legal star began to rise soon after she made an appearance on a talk show featuring well-known TV anchor and newscaster Bill Bonds.

-caster Bill Bonds.
-"I was very fortunate to get that break, which led to regular appearances on "Kelly & Company," another talk show that featured Channel 73 John Kelly and his wife Marlhyn Turner," said Rotter.
+"I was very fortunate to get that break, which led to regular appearances on 'Kelly & Company,' another talk show that featured Channel 7's John Kelly and his wife Marilyn Turner," said Rotter.
 "Those appearances really shaped my legal career.

-"I remember well that first show when I start-ed talking about women's issues and the phone started ringing," recalled Rotter.
-"The discussion really resonated with women, and it provided the impetitors for me to focus on family law in my practice."
+"I remember well that first show when I started talking about women's issues and the phone started ringing," recalled Rotter.
+"The discussion really resonated with women, and it provided the impetus for me to focus on family law in my practice."